 The first is purchasing from a distributor who has stockpiled the virgin refrigerant in expectation of the 2020 deadline.
 While this solution may work for a while it is not a permanent solution and these guys will run out of their inventory pretty fast once the summer heat turns on.
 This solution may last one season but after that you are going to be out of luck.

 Along with those standards the reclaimer has to go through a series of checks and practices to ensure that they are certified with the Environmental Protection Agency to be a refrigerant reclaimer.
 So, when you pass on your dirty refrigerant over to a reclaimer you can be assured that they know what they are doing.
-A list of the reclaimers can be found on the EPA’s website by clicking here.
+A list of the reclaimers can be found on the EPA’s website.

 While all this seems well and good there are a lot of people in the industry today who just aren’t comfortable with using reclaimed refrigerants.
 Discovering this has caused me to write this article and express concern on the future of R-22 machines on the market today.

 I am from the automotive side of the business and when I read over the reclamation process I couldn’t help but think of a dirty core on an automotive part.
 Those of you on that side of the business will know what I am talking about.
 Cores are a constant headache that always have to be managed by the parts distributor or dealership.

 The best way I can describe a core is to imagine a standard yellow highlighter.
 It is working fine but overtime it eventually fails and it no longer highlights.
 What you are left with is a non-usable highlighter.
 You still have the ‘shell’ of the highlighter, also known as the core.
 It doesn’t work but there is someone who may still want it.